ACCESS-Cloud-Based-InSAR/CICD-notes/README.md

 **Disclaimer**: this a rough draft, meant for ACCESS team.
 It likely contains errors and will be clunky in communication/organization.
+I can't believe how much ChatGPT knows about all these topics, too!

 # Background